gabber-dev/gabber/README.md

 A Pad is a connection point on a node that allows it to send or receive data.
 There are two types of pads:

-- Input Pads: Receive data from upstream nodes
+- Sink Pads: Receive data from upstream nodes
-- Output Pads: Send data to downstream nodes
+- Source Pads: Send data to downstream nodes
+- Property Pads: Dynamic pads that adjust the behavior of the containing node
+- Stateless Pads: Static nodes that simply receive or emit data

 Pads are typed — for example, audio pads, control/event pads, and text pads — so only compatible nodes can be linked.
 This type-safe wiring ensures your graph behaves predictably and enforces valid data flows between components.